 Methodology

-Huq helps 50+ UK councils understand how people use their towns, high-streets, parks and spaces.
+Huq helps 50+ UK councils understand how people use their towns, high-streets and spaces.
 Its measurement platform offers insights into key performance indicators including:

 • How busy places are